denizmavi-commencis/AI-Code-Review-Test-iOS/PRE_COMMIT_HOOK_SETUP.md

   Issue: Force unwrapping optional that could be nil
   Reason: Could cause app crash if network response is nil

-Summary: Found security vulnerability that must be fixed before commit
+Summary: Found security vulnerability that must be fixed before push

-Please fix these critical issues before committing.
+Please fix these critical issues before pushing.
-To bypass this check (not recommended), use: git commit --no-verify
+To bypass this check (not recommended), use: git push --no-verify
 ```

 ## 🆘 Troubleshooting